AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-failed-with-correct-access-key-env-composer-auth.md

 <u>Actual results</u>:

+> [!NOTE]
+> This is an example error.
+You could get an error indicating a different file (depending on which Adobe Commerce version you deploy.)

 You do not deploy successfully.
 You see an error like *The "https://repo.magento.com/archives/magento/module-customer-balance/magento-module-customer-balance-100.4.0.0.zip" file could not be downloaded (HTTP/1.1 404 Not Found)* in the deployment log.

-> [!NOTE]
-> Note: This is an example.
-You could get an error indicating a different file (depending on which Adobe Commerce version you deploy.)

 ### Cause